-Thrilled as you are, there are probably a lot of nerves hanging around too.
-What do you look for in an apartment?
+As exciting as this can be, there are probably a lot of nerves hanging around too.
+What should you look for in an apartment?
 Are you making the right choice?
-How do I avoid Apartment Renter Regret?
-Understanding both the internal features (such as washer/dryer, central air, apartment size, etc), external features (such as swimming pool, clubhouse, parking), doing research, visiting apartment in person, comparing apartments, knowing the right questions to ask, reading the lease, and asking others about the complex and management, will substantially increase your chances of avoiding apartment renter regret.
+How do I avoid apartment renter regret?
+Understanding both the internal features (such as washer/dryer, central air, apartment size, etc), external features (such as swimming pool, clubhouse, parking), doing research, visiting apartments in person, comparing apartments, knowing the right questions to ask, reading the lease, and asking others about the complex and management, will substantially increase your chances of avoiding apartment renter regret.

 Do Research Beforehand

 It’s important to do thorough research beforehand to decide what you want.
 The more you research the apartment shopping process, the more you’ll be able to determine the kind of lifestyle you want and help avoid apartment regret.
 Use this guide to help you —

 - Are you going to be living alone or with roommates?
 If you choose to live with other people, how many?
 This will help you determine how many bedrooms you need to look for in an apartment.
 For example, do you need a 1, 2 or 3 bedroom apartment?

 - What areas or neighborhoods do you want to live in?

 - How long do you intend to live in the apartment?
 For example, if your job requires you to keep moving, then a short-term furnished apartment may be a good choice so you don’t have to keep moving heaps of stuff around from place to place.

 You also need to decide what features are a must-have in your apartment.
 Create a checklist of must-have features.
 For example, what features do you need inside the apartment – washer/dryer, laundry facility, dishwasher, central air, large windows, balcony/patio, walk-in closets, etc. You also must determine what external features or amenities are important too, things like a swimming pool, clubhouse, and onsite parking.

 Now that you know what’s on your must-have list, compile a list of apartments to tour